Careers360 Logo

 N is the sum of frequencies.

-Mean Deviation about median for discrete distribution:
+Mean Deviation about median for a discrete distribution:

 Here, M denotes the median.

-Mean Deviation about mean for continuous distribution:
+Mean Deviation about the mean for a continuous distribution:

 Let n be the observation: x1,x2,x3,............,xn, and the frequencies are